 Before initializing the experiments, we have to compute the low dimensional samples considering the first seven and, after this, all layers spaces.
-For the first layer, were extracted V - 1 eigenvectors and, for remains layers $p{(l-1)}$.
-To compose the matrices of eigenvectors it was used different numbers of eigenvectors p_l for each layer.
+For each matrix $X^{(l)}$, a total number of eigenvectors is extracted.
+The total number of eigenvectors extracted for layer 1 was V-1, and, for remains, $p{(l-1)}$.
+To compose the matrices of eigenvectors, it was select different numbers of eigenvectors p_l for each layer.
 The first ranked eigenvectors chosen from each layer that produced the best result were: 6889, 6724, 4096, 3364, 2304, 2116, 1600, 1444, 1156, 1024, 900, 784, 676, from the first to the last layer, respectively.
 We used different scenarios to conduct the experiments.
 The experiments use all or part layer spaces to obtain the final vector.
-Besides, different combinations of eigenvectors to compose eigenvectors' matrix, using these vectors to train and validate the external classifier.
+Besides, different combinations of eigenvectors compose eigenvector's matrix, using these vectors to train and validate the external classifier.
 In the following, we describe the scenarios used in the experiment.

-The scenarios are summarized in table I and the results of each scenario are presented in tables IV to IX, respectively.
+The scenarios are summarized in Table I, and the results of each scenario are presented in tables IV to IX, respectively.
 Before starting the experiments to check if the method effectively speeds up the classification time, we conducted cross-validation experiments to define which classifiers achieve higher accuracy values.